-- 18.2 If a quorum is not present within half an hour after the time appointed for holding the meeting (or such additional time as the chairmanchairperson of the meeting decides to wait), or if during a meeting a quorum ceases to be present, the meeting, if convened on the requisition of members, shall be dissolved, and in any other case shall stand adjourned.
-The continuation of a general meeting adjourned under this Article 18.2 for lack of quorum shall take place either: - (a) on a day that is not less than 14 days but not more than 28 days after it was adjourned and at a time and/or place specified for the purpose in the notice calling the meeting; or
+- to the shares (excluding any shares held as treasury shares) entitled to vote, present in person or by proxy, at the relevant meeting, on the business to be transacted. - 18.2 If a quorum is not present within half an hour after the time appointed for holding the meeting (or such additional time as the chairmanchairperson of the meeting decides to wait), or if during a meeting a quorum ceases to be present, the meeting, if convened on the requisition of members, shall be dissolved, and in any other case shall stand adjourned.
+The continuation of a general meeting adjourned under this Article 18.2 for lack of quorum shall take place cither: - (a) on a day that is not less than 14 days but not more than 28 days after it was adjourned and at a time and/or place specified for the purpose in the notice calling the meeting: or

-(b) where no such arrangements have been specified, on a day that is not less than 14 days but not more than 28 days after it was adjourned and at such time and/or place as the chairmanchairperson of the meeting decides (or, in default, the directors decide).
+(b) where no such arrangements have been specified, on a day that is not less than 14 days but not more than 28 days after it was adjourned and at such time and/or place as the ehairmanchairperson of the meeting decides (or, in default, the directors decide).
 Board decides).
 In the case of a general meeting to take place in accordance with this Article 18.2, the Company must give not less than seven clear days' notice of any adjourned meeting.